 During the 17th Century, a hysteria swept across Europe, heralding an inquisition which saw massive witch hunts, including trials, tortures and executions.
 Those found guilty would be strangled and their bodies burnt so that the devil could not re-incarnate them and use their bodies for his pernicious purposes.

 Hundreds of people, mostly women, were suspected of performing the dark arts and they came from all walks of life.
-Even the nobility were not above suspicion.
+Even the nobility, such as Lady Glamis, were not above suspicion.
 There were a variety of methods which could be used to detect if a person was a witch:

 - Being thrown into water to see if the person floated or sank.